 Why is tracking your net worth important?

-The big number Perusal Capital tracks is your net worth.
+The big number Personal Capital tracks is your net worth.
 It lets you know how much it has increased or decreased every day.
 Net worth is not always the most important financial figure to track, but it is a great indicator of your financial health.
 It also a lot of fun seeing your net worth increase past important milestones like one million dollars.
 The appreciating real estate market has really helped my net worth increase lately.

 Is Personal Capital safe and secure?

 The first thing my wife asked when I told her about this program is why would you ever enter your account info online?
-What if the program was hacked and your information stolen?
-I researched the safely on Personal Capital and I was satisfied my information would not be compromised.
+What if the program was hacked and your information was stolen?
+I researched the safety on Personal Capital and I was satisfied my information would not be compromised.

-- Personal Capital’s CEO, Bill Harris previously co-founded PassMark Security, the company that designed the online authentication system that is now used by most of the major banks in this country
+- Personal Capital’s CEO, Bill Harris previously co-founded PassMark Security, the company that designed the online authentication system that is now used by most of the major banks in this country.

 - If you ever try to access the program you have to enter a 6 digit PIN number.
-And if you access the program from a phone or computer you have never tried to access from previously; you must get a security code sent to you through text message or a telephone call.
+And if you access the program from a phone or computer you have never tried to access from previously; you must get a security code sent to you through a text message or a telephone call.